liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 - Using the expertise of Microsoft's malware research team for adding signatures.
 - Using best practices that MDAV already applies for adding other signatures.

-There may be a performance impact on the web application because AMSI scanning uses CPU resources.
+There might be a performance impact on the web application because AMSI scanning uses CPU resources.
 There's no distinct performance impact observed from AMSI scanning when tested with MDAV and no changes to be made to the existing documented SharePoint Server antivirus exclusions.
 Each antivirus provider develops their own definitions that utilize AMSI technology.
 Therefore, your level of protection remains dependent on how quickly your specific solution can be updated to detect the latest threats.

 ### Microsoft Defender version via the command line